 Cheri Kerr, LPCC-S

-I have had an interest in treating trauma from the beginning of my mental health career in 1998 when I worked at a Partial Hospitalization program for children while studying Art Therapy in an Undergraduate program.
+I had an interest in treating trauma from the beginning of my mental health career in 1998 when I worked at a Partial Hospitalization program for children while studying Art Therapy in an Undergraduate program.
 Noticing the most troubled children consistently had a trauma history, I began training in evidence-based modalities to treat the underlying trauma instead of the behavior.
-Since then I have become a Certified EMDR Therapist and an EMDR Consultant, trained in Internal Family Systems, Sensorimotor Psychotherapy, Attachment Therapy, Play and Expressive Arts Therapies, and have developed an expertise in the treatment of Complex Trauma and Dissociative Disorders providing regular Continuing Education to other therapists in the area.
-I also provide Supervision to new clinicians and Consultation for licensed clinicians.
-I treat all ages with an Interpersonal and eclectic approach, depending on the individual needs of each client, and am passionate about helping others heal from trauma and traumatic loss.
+Since that time I became a Certified EMDR Therapist and an EMDR Consultant, trained in Internal Family Systems, Sensorimotor Psychotherapy, Attachment Therapy, Play and Expressive Arts Therapies, and have developed an expertise in the treatment of Complex Trauma and Dissociative Disorders providing regular Continuing Education to other therapists in the area over many years.
+I have also provided Supervision to new clinicians and Consultation for licensed clinicians.
+I have treated all ages with an Interpersonal and eclectic approach, depending on the individual needs of each client, and am passionate about helping others heal from trauma and traumatic loss.

 Danielle Weatherholtz, LPCC-S

 I am a Licensed Professional Clinical Counselor Supervisor (LPCC-S) through the State of Ohio Counselor and Social Worker Board.
 I have a Master’s degree in Clinical Mental Health Counseling from The Ohio State University and a bachelor’s degree in Family and Child Development from University of Central Oklahoma.
-I work with children, teens, and adults with a range of concerns, including: grief, trauma, relationship challenges, parenting challenges, and anxiety and mood disorders.
+With over 15 years of experience, I work with children, teens, and adults with a range of concerns, including: grief, complex and developmental trauma, relationship challenges, parenting challenges, and anxiety and mood disorders.
+Additionally, I have specialized training in supporting needs related to infertility and perinatal mental health.

 I also love practicing yoga, drinking coffee, and spending time outdoors with my family and friends.
 I truly love the Metro Parks system in Columbus.
 If I am not hiking or at a local park, you can probably find me at one of the many great coffee shops Columbus has to offer!